William Donald Borders: Later life and death

-After reaching the mandatory retirement age of 75, Borders submitted his letter of resignation to Pope John Paul II, who accepted his resignation on April 6, 1989.
-His successor was William H. Keeler, then serving as Bishop of Harrisburg, Pennsylvania.
+After reaching the mandatory retirement age of 75, Borders submitted his letter of resignation as archbishop of Baltimore to Pope John Paul II, who accepted his resignation on April 6, 1989.
+His successor was William H. Keeler, then serving as bishop of Harrisburg.

 In 2003, Borders moved to the Mercy Ridge Retirement Community in Lutherville, Maryland.
 He later moved to Stella Maris Hospice in nearby Timonium, Maryland, after being diagnosed with colon cancer.
 He died at Stella Maris at age 96 — the fourth-oldest living Catholic bishop in the United States, and the longest-surviving of the bishops of both Orlando and Baltimore.